“Zero point” Ukrainian Furniture Business 2020.

 The scale of the business and multichannel work where the loss of even 60% of all working employees will not lead to a stop in production and sales.

-In such companies, there are a lot of personnel, even with a small safety margin for turnover, but their salaries are not very high.
+In such companies, there is a lot of personnel, even with a small safety margin for turnover, but their salaries are not very high.

 A product portfolio was formed and sales channels were structured, including digital sales channels 2.0-3.0 built with their own online stores operating normally.